hmcts/ops-runbooks/MailRelay/README.md

 Pre requisites

 * GitHub write access to [Exim-Exporter](https://github.com/hmcts/exim-relay)
-* Azure Devops access to [Exim Exporter Pipeline](https://dev.azure.com/hmcts/Shared%20Services/_build?definitionId=504)
+* Azure Devops access to [Exim Exporter Pipeline](https://dev.azure.com/hmcts/Shared%20Services/_build?definitionId=504) - Platform Operations team has access

 ### Prometheus
 * The Prometheus server (Monitoring Namespace) is used to obtain metrics from the exim server and exports them using the Exim-Exporter tool